Skip to main content

 Managed IT Services and Your Service Level Agreement (SLA)

-A service level agreement (SLA) indicates the type of services your managed IT services provider offers you and what you can expect from their service to you.
-This agreement is something you always need to read carefully, as many of us fail to do.
+A service level agreement (SLA) indicates the type of services your managed IT services provider offers and what you can expect from their service.
+Many people fail to read this agreement carefully.

 When you receive your SLA for managed IT services, what should you expect to see?
 Just by reading the contract can give you a better understanding of the exact services you can expect to receive.